nischalshrestha/CogulatorPlus/README.md

-### Please refer to the branch "old_with_errors" for the branching functionality which as recently been integrated to the main Cogulator repo [here](https://github.com/Cogulator/Cogulator).
+### Please refer to the branch "old_with_errors" for the branching functionality which has recently been integrated to the main Cogulator repo [here](https://github.com/Cogulator/Cogulator).
 The master is currently on hold for not being robust / efficient enough.

 #Cogulator
 A Cognitive Modeling Calculator